-Some women experience only slight to moderate symptoms during menopause, while others experience symptoms that are more severe.
-HRT can help to diminish not only varicose veins, but to ease the other symptoms when they are extreme.
-It has been particularly useful in preventing osteoporosis, which can help you to avoid fractures later in life.
-It can also be beneficial for hot flashes, sleep problems and mood swings, as well as lowering your risk for colon cancer.
+Some women experience only slight to moderate symptoms during menopause, while others experience severe symptoms.
+HRT can help the visibility of varicose veins and ease other symptoms associated with underlying vein disease.
+HRT is useful in preventing osteoporosis, which can help you to avoid fractures later in life.
+It can also help relieve hot flashes, sleep problems and mood swings, and lower your risk for colon cancer.

 Cons of HRT

-Many people don’t like the fact that HRT is artificial and disrupts a natural process.
-It can also lead to other health conditions like breast and uterine cancer, heart attack and stroke.
-Some women can experience blood clots as well as a rise in blood pressure.
+Many people don’t like the fact that HRT is artificial and alters our bodies natural aging process.
+In some cases, it can also lead to other health conditions like breast and uterine cancer, heart attack or stroke.
+Women who undergo HRT can also experience blood clots and a rise in blood pressure.